holger-prause/yololabel/README.md

 TODO: Support for other formats: Pascal, etc <br/>
 TODO: REWRITE THIS PIECE OF SH.T FROM SCRATCH - KILL IT WITH FIRE!
--- its really buggy but i did its job at that time
+-- its really buggy but it did its job at that time